-Inflation is rocking American consumers at levels not experienced in more than 40 years.
+After having rocked U.S. consumers at levels not experienced in more than 40 years, inflation has moderated in 2023.

 NBC News is tracking inflation levels across a variety of consumer metrics.
-The chart below, which shows how prices each month compare to the same time one year earlier, will be updated monthly.
+The chart below, which shows how prices each month compare to the same time a year earlier, will be updated monthly.

-For more than a year, broad swaths of the economy have been dealing with supply chain disruptions that have affected the availability of everything from wine and video game consoles to cars and eggs.
-For cars and consumer electronics, even if manufacturers wanted to build more items, they haven’t had enough computer chips or raw materials to do so for more than a year.
-This has led to sharp rises in prices for new and used cars — if there are any left in the lot — and to scalpers snatching up the latest video game consoles to resell at inflated prices.
+For most of 2021 and 2022, broad swaths of the economy dealt with supply chain disruptions that affected the availability of wine and video game consoles to cars and eggs.
+For cars and consumer electronics, even if manufacturers wanted to build more items, they didn't have enough computer chips or raw materials to do so for more than a year.
+Car prices finally began falling in early 2023.

-Russia’s invasion of Ukraine and subsequent oil embargoes from the United States and European Union have also served to further strain the global energy supply, isolating one of the world’s largest oil and gas producers and driving prices higher as nations scramble for replacements.
+Russia’s invasion of Ukraine and subsequent oil embargoes by the U.S. and the European Union have also further strained the global energy supply, isolating one of the world’s largest oil and gas producers and driving prices higher as countries scramble for replacements.

 And rising natural gas prices have led to spikes in the cost of electricity, sending energy bills soaring in some cities.

-The Federal Reserve has also raised interest rates three times this year, including the biggest rate hike since 1994 on Wednesday, to try and cool demand by making it more expensive for consumers and businesses to borrow money.
+The Federal Reserve has also raised interest rates several times in the past year to cool demand by making it more expensive for consumers and businesses to borrow money.